fausa/ADS506-TimeSeries-Project/README.md

 * Jupyter

 ## Project Description
-UNIQZ is an online specialty gifts retailer that has become popular because of its ability to carry on-trend and unique gifts at reasonable price points.
+UNIQX is an online specialty gifts retailer that has become popular because of its ability to carry on-trend and unique gifts at reasonable price points.
 Given Retail transactional historical data, UNIQX would like to forecast the demand for a popoular item, clocks, and ensure adequate supply, as well as test the concept for other items they would like to forecast in the future.

 ## Needs of this project